makedede/MEFNet/README.md

 ## Dataset
 We do not have the right to distribute the large-scale dataset used for training and testing MEF-Net.
-Please kindly refer to the respective papers mentioned in the manuscript.
+Please kindly refer to the respective authors acknowledged in the manuscript.

 ## Train
 We provide only one exposure sequence "Corridor" to test the training code.
 We recommend to use **GPU**: